-In Fig.\,\ref{fig:Histogram_shocks}, we present the distribution of galaxies in our sample grouped by the kinematic category.
-The colour coding of the distribution is based on the grouping based on nuclear emission type assigned for each galaxy.
-We find no distinct correlation between the nuclear emission type categories derived from the BPT diagram of the sample and the kinematic categories defined by the presence of extended shock signatures in the galaxies we studied.
-This lack of correlation is not surprising when considering the differing timescales between the inflowing gas and the AGN's lifetime.
-The flickering or variability of AGN activity, which occurs over shorter timescales, can potentially erase any correlation that might otherwise be expected.
-Additionally, the small sample size may also contribute to the observed lack of correlation.
+In Fig.\,\ref{fig:Histogram_shocks}, we present the distribution of galaxies in our sample grouped by kinematic category.
+The colour coding indicates the nuclear emission type assigned to each galaxy.
+We find no clear correlation between the nuclear emission types derived from the BPT diagram and the kinematic categories defined by the presence of extended shock signatures in the galaxies we studied.
+This lack of correlation is not surprising given the mismatch in characteristic timescales: transporting gas from kpc scales to the central $\lesssim 10-100$\,pc typically requires $\sim 10^7-10^8$\,yr \citep[e.g.][]{Hopkins_Quataert_2010, Silva-Lima_2022}, whereas AGN activity is expected to be highly intermittent, with ``flickering'' on much shorter timescales of order \(\sim 10^{5}\,\mathrm{yr}\) \citep[e.g.][]{Schawinski_2015}.
+Such variability can therefore wash out any contemporaneous correspondence that might otherwise be expected.
+Additionally, the small sample size may further limit our sensitivity to subtle trends.